randyheydon/BubbMan2-PND/Readme.txt

  A solo entry by pymike for PyWeek #8
- Copyright (C) 2009, released under the GNU LGPL (see License.txt)
+ Copyright (C) 2009, released under the GNU LGPL (see License.txt) Tweaked for the Pandora console by Tempel

 How to play
 =-=-=-=-=-=-=-=-=

- Use the arrows to move, the A Button to jump, and the B button to throw rocks.
+ Use the arrows to move, the X/Y Buttons to jump, and the A/B buttons to throw rocks.

  When you move, you consume energy.
 You can replenish it by grabbing the fruit located throughout the levels.
 If you run out, you're dead!